Avoid Scams

 Ignore and report these messages—delete texts/emails, block the sender, and notify the real company if they’re being impersonated.
 Real prizes come without strings attached.

-Pump and Dumps: Artificial Hype Followed by a Crash
+Pump And Dumps: Artificial Hype Followed by a Crash

 Pump and dump schemes are manipulative scams where fraudsters artificially inflate (“pump”) the price of a stock, cryptocurrency, or other asset through false hype, coordinated buying, and misleading promotions, then sell (“dump”) their holdings at the peak, causing the price to crash and leaving other investors with heavy losses.
 These are especially common in low-volume penny stocks or unregulated crypto markets, where scammers use social media groups, newsletters, or influencers to spread excitement.

-dden price spikes with no real news, heavy promotion in chat groups or on platforms like Telegram/Discord urging “buy now before it moons,” claims of insider tips or guaranteed gains, and low trading volume beforehand.
+Look out for sudden price spikes with no real news, heavy promotion in chat groups or on platforms like Telegram/Discord urging “buy now before it moons,” claims of insider tips or guaranteed gains, and low trading volume beforehand.
 These schemes are illegal in regulated markets, but harder to police in crypto—always research independently, check trading volume, and avoid FOMO-driven buys.

 Report suspicious activity to regulators like the SEC or FTC, and invest only what you can afford to lose after thorough due diligence.